ekbanasolutions/somd-2025/README.md

-# SOMD 2025 : Finetuning ModernBERT and Adaptive Finetuning for In-Domain and Out of Domain Software Mention Detection (Named Entity Recognition and Relation Classification) in Scientific Texts
+# SOMD 2025: Adaptive Finetuning of ModernBERT for In- and Out-of-Domain NER and Relation Classification of Software Mentions in Scientific Texts

 ## Table of Contents